Written by Slawomir Gromadzki (“Swavak”), MPH

 Butcher’s broom (Ruscus aculeatus), is an evergreen shrub which is commonly used to promote the circulatory system health and improve blood circulation.

-It also reduces permeability of small blood vessels (helps tighten blood vessels and capillaries).
+It also reduces the permeability of small blood vessels (helps tighten blood vessels and capillaries).

-The properties of this herb makes it useful in dealing with varicose veins, haemorrhoids, Reynaud’s disease, and other problems associated with weak blood vessels and poor blood circulation.
+The properties of this herb make it useful in dealing with varicose veins, haemorrhoids, Reynaud’s disease, and other problems associated with weak blood vessels and poor blood circulation.

 Butcher’s broom may also help to relieve fluid retention and other symptoms of chronic venous insufficiency.

-In Germany Butcher’s broom has been even approved as an official remedy for treating hemorrhoids.
+In Germany Butcher’s broom has been even approved as an official remedy for treating haemorrhoids.

-The major symptom of chronic venous insufficiency is swelling of the legs (edema), and it was scientifically proved that Butcher’s broom is evffective in reducing this symptome.
+The major symptom of chronic venous insufficiency is swelling of the legs (oedema), and it was scientifically proved that Butcher’s broom is effective in reducing this symptom.

-In 2007 study over 100 patients leg heaviness, and edema caused by chronic venous insufficiency had no complaints after taking two capsules of Butcher’s broom for a month.
+In 2007 study over 100 patients leg heaviness, and oedema caused by chronic venous insufficiency had no complaints after taking two capsules of Butcher’s broom for a month.

 MacKay D. Hemorrhoids and varicose veins: a review of treatment options.
 Altern Med Rev. 2001 Apr;6(2):126-40.